mabadinakach/Recipea-Web/README.md

-Purpose:
+RECIPEA created by Marcos Abadi, JConr B. Riddell, Lily Moon, & Jennalyn Kabiling Built with Bootstrap, JavaScript, CSS, Flask

 The purpose of the app is to allow users to input/select recipe ingridients and have generated recipes developed as a result.

-Developers:
+Roles:
 Jennalyn Kabiling (SCRUM MASTER), Marcos Abadi (Front-End/Back-End), JConr B. Riddell (Front-End), Lily Moon (Front-End/Back-End)

-Tools used: Flask, Bootstrap,  Prep-developed Template.

 Project Foundings:
-  This developed project was developed as a passion project, founded on the idea of needing to improve the simple idea of finding a good recipe to make.
-Users are given either a selected recipe based on their chosen ingredents or have a random one developed.
-This app gives the user a new spiced up ability to not only create recipes, but also the oppurtunity to be introduced into new recipes.
+This project was developed as a passion project, founded on the idea of needing to improve the simple idea of finding a good recipe to make.
+Especially in a time like this, we are needing to find more accessible ways to make meals and feed our families with what we have in our fridge.
+So our website will allow users to choose from either a selected recipe based on their chosen ingredents or have a random one developed.
+This website gives the user a new spiced up ability to not only create recipes, but also the oppurtunity to be introduced into new recipes.

 # [Start Bootstrap - Stylish Portfolio](https://startbootstrap.com/theme/stylish-portfolio/)